Service and Assistance Animals

 - Campus Buildings Generally (other than student housing)

 Voluntary Registry - Service Animals.
-With regard to the use of service animals for campus buildings and structures not characterized as student housing, participation in a service animal registry is recommended, but not required, for employees and non-residential students who own service animals.
-An example of the public purpose and benefit of a registry includes ensuring that emergency responders have heightened awareness of the presence of a service animal during an emergency or evacuation event.
+With regard to the use of service animals for campus buildings participation in a service animal registry is recommended, but not required, students who own service animals.
+An example of the public purpose and benefit of a registry includes ensuring that emergency first responders have heightened awareness of the presence of a service animal during an emergency or evacuation event.
 After verification of the legitimacy of the service animal in accordance with Section V (A) (2) (d) above, registry participants will be issued a UTEP service animal tag and ID card from CASS.
 The tag may then be affixed to the collar of the service animal for purposes of identifying the service animal and its owner.

 - General Access Not Applicable to Assistance Animals.
 The use of assistance animals is limited to student housing, and only when approved by CASS as a reasonable accommodation.
 Any registry, even if voluntary, which relates to access to campus buildings or facilities (other than student housing) is limited to participants with service animals only.